 “Everybody wants my eggs,” says Brown, decked out in his utilitarian farm garb—a thread-bare T-shirt, perfectly worn denim overalls, a green-and-black frayed-cotton flannel and holey muck boots covered in years of chicken-rearing experience.
 “Twenty-something years ago, I started out with a dozen layers for my family.
 As soon as my wife started telling her friends about my eggs, we were in business.”

-Brown now keeps between 200 and 250 Black Star chickens, a cross between Plymouth Rock chicken breed and Rhode Island Red chicken breed, to feed his customers’ supply, along with a few dozen blue-egg-laying Araucana chickens for clients who prefer colored eggs.
+Brown now keeps between 200 and 250 Black Star chickens, a cross between Plymouth Rock and Rhode Island Red chicken breeds, to feed his customers’ supply, along with a few dozen blue-egg-laying Araucana chickens for clients who prefer colored eggs.

 “The operation is just enough for my sons and me to handle,” he says.

 Pairing the desire to provide nutritious homegrown eggs for loved ones and neighbors with the practical matter of finding a way to pay for chicken feed and expenses makes sense.
-Depending on where you live, a dozen pasture-raised brown eggs can sell for an average of $2.50; a 50-pound bag of organic chicken feed costs upwards of about $30.
+Depending on where you live, a dozen pasture-raised brown eggs can sell for as little as $2.50 or as much as $4 to $5, occasionally more; a 50-pound bag of organic chicken feed costs more than $30.
 A flock of six chickens will gobble down the bag in about a month; that’s about 1½ pounds of food per chicken per week.
-In this instance, a hobby farmer would simply need to sell 12 dozen eggs to pay for his or her feed, along with a few extra dozen to cover additional costs, like egg cartons, bedding, water, power, supplements and supplies, which add relatively little to the overall monthly bill.
+In this instance, selling at the lowest price, a hobby farmer would need to sell 12 dozen eggs to pay for his or her feed, along with a few extra dozen to cover additional costs, such as egg cartons, bedding, water, power, supplements and supplies, which add relatively little to the overall monthly bill.

 The good news is that the market for homegrown eggs exists.
 According to the USDA, an individual consumes an average of 259 eggs per year.
 More and more egg eaters prefer the all-natural or organic varieties, too.